davidsntg/azure-dns-private-resolver-microhack/README.md

 # Challenge 2: DNS forwarding ruleset on spokes

-So far, we configured our spoke vnet DNS settings to point to the Azure DNS inbound IP address directly but there is also a possibility to rely on the DNS Private resolver solution at the spoke level.
+So far, we have configured spoke vnet DNS settings to point to the Azure DNS inbound IP address directly, but there is also a possibility to **rely on the DNS Private resolver solution at the spoke level**.
 Let's see how.

 ## Task 1: Reset the DNS settings on the spoke Vnet

-On the terraform template we used to build the whole infrastructure, we set the DNS settings of the hub and the spoke Vnets to point to the IP address `10.221.2.4` which is the Azure DNS inbound IP address (located in the snet-dns-inbound subnet of the hub Vnet).
+On the terraform template we used to build the whole infrastructure, we set the DNS settings of the hub and the spoke Vnets to point to the IP address `10.221.2.4`, which is the Azure DNS inbound IP address (located in the snet-dns-inbound subnet of the hub Vnet).

-We will remove this configuration and edit our Vnets so that they will now use the default configuration: Default (Azure-provided).
-It means that all DNS queries of all Vnets will be send to the Azure Provided DNS IP 168.63.129.16.
-The default behavior for DNS resolution will be first to look at private DNS zones and DNS Forwarding Rulesets linked to the Vnet.
+We will **remove this configuration** and **edit our Vnets** so that they will **now use the default configuration: Default (Azure-provided)**.

+It means that all DNS queries of all Vnets will be sent to the Azure Provided DNS IP [168.63.129.16](https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16).
+The default behavior for DNS resolution will be first to look first at:
+1. Azure Private DNS zones linked to the Vnet
+2. DNS Forwarding Rulesets linked to the Vnet.

 ![image](images/spoke01-vnet-default-dns.png)

   > :warning: **Do not forget to restart associated VM(s) to refresh their DNS configuration.**

+  > DNS server(s) used by Azure virtual machine (VM) comes during VM boot via DHCP.
+By restarting VMs here, they will pick the new DNS server to use.

 ## Task 2: Attach the forwarding ruleset

-Once the default DNS settings is in place, the next step consists in linking the Forwarding Ruleset to the spoke Vnet.
+Once the default DNS settings is configured, the next step consists in **linking the Forwarding Ruleset to the spoke Vnet**.

 ![image](images/dnsforwardingruleset-spoke01-link.png)